 Since 1975, the Australian Music Foundation has been supporting young Australian musicians, conductors and composers in furthering their studies overseas.
 We support study in Europe, the United Kingdom and the United States of America.
 Visit our Current Awardees and Alumni pages to see some of our success stories.

-> Applications for 2017 will open on Monday 10 April and close at midnight on Monday 8 May.
+Applications for 2017 will be open from Monday 10 April to midnight UK time on Monday 8 May.

-> Completed application forms may only be submitted during the specified four week application period.
+Completed application forms may only be submitted during the specified four week application period.

 Awards will be granted in October following two rounds of auditions - the First Round by online video audition in April/May, followed by the live Final Auditions at the Wigmore Hall in London in early October.
 If you are not able to attend the Finals in London, an award will be considered on the strength of your initial video audition or on new video material, at the judging panel's discretion.

 As the application window is now open, no more information will be sent out about this year's awards.

 Proposed AMF Jazz Award:

 The AMF is considering adding jazz as a new category in the future and would be grateful to hear from any students who are considering applying to study jazz at a college or university in the UK, Europe or USA.
 Please email AMF administrator, Sally-ann Shepherdson: sas@australianmusicfoundation to register your interest and we will be in touch as and when an award becomes available.

 2. Age Limits: